ThomOswald/DupeCount/README.md

 # DupeCount
-Adds a row to your excel, adds a "1", and counts the duplicates.
+Adds a column to your excel, adds a "1", and counts the duplicates.